thegux/trivia-app/backend/README.md

   * Flask-CORS

 ## Initial Setup (Windows Based)
-  1. First create a table called trivia using a 'postgres' user.
+  1. First create a database called trivia.
   2. If would like to test the app with fake data:
       ```
       psql -U postgres -f trivia.psql -d trivia